top of page

 • lscole

-• Apr 9
+• Apr 9, 2025

-• 5 min read
+• 6 min read

-Updated: 3 days ago
+Updated: 6 days ago

 Physical Facility

-In addition to walls, factories also have systems for controlling the entrance and exit of both people and materials.
-A receptionist greets outsiders.
-Employees use card keys to enter the building.
-And the shipping and receiving department makes sure only the right materials enter, and the right products exit the building.
-The cell membrane performs this gatekeeper function, too.
-It has membrane-embedded proteins, membrane pores and ion pumps for controlling exactly what enters and exits the cell.
+In addition to outer and inner walls, factories also have systems for controlling the entry and exit of people, materials, and products in and out of the facility.
+A receptionist greets visitors.
+Employees use card keys to enter buildings.
+And the shipping and receiving department makes sure only the right materials enter and the right products exit the facility.

 Factory Workers